 “Waiting” attempts to visually represent this disconnection and anticipation, conveying the idea of transient temporality that exists in most moments of our daily lives.

 Brett Amory was born in 1975 in Chesapeake, Virginia.
 He has been based in the Bay Area of California for the past fifteen years.
 He initially lived in San Francisco—studying at the Academy of Art University—and relocated to Oakland in 2009.
-Brett launched his practice around the dot-com bust and 9/11, when the American Dream grew distant for twenty-somethings and George Bush was leading a reluctant America into battle.
+Brett launched his practice around the dot-com bust and 9/11, when the American Dream had grown distant for twenty-somethings and George Bush was leading a reluctant nation into battle.
 It is this world that shows up again and again in his work.
 The artist’s influences continue to evolve as does his technique.
-John Singer Sargent, Richard Schmid, Antonio López García, Alex Kanevsky, Jenny Saville, George Segal and Christoph Büchel are just a few of the names who have inspired him.
+John Singer Sargent, Richard Schmid, Antonio López García, Alex Kanevsky, Jenny Saville, George Segal and Christoph Büchel are some of the names that have inspired him.

 Brett’s recent solo exhibitions include This Too Shall Pass (Luggage Store Gallery, San Francisco, CA), It’s Wonderful Your Demons Came Today (Jonathan LeVine, New Jersey, NY), American Monologue (Ft.
 Wayne Museum, Ft Wayne, Indiana) and Internal Dialogue (Lazarides Gallery, London).
 In 2016, he participated in group exhibitions at National Portrait Galleries in London and Scotland.